revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> option a) is correct because, in python, it will give a NameError that name "x" is not defined.
+> option a) is correct because, in python, it will give a NameError as name "x" is not defined.

   </details>
   </details>